 We will consider ways of flipped learning technology utilization in the educational process of a university.
 We will focus our attention on the fact that flipped learning is also a pedagogical concept as z-generation representatives where modern students belong can percept learning material better through visualization of the content (Morze, Smyrnova-Trybulska, Umryk, 2015).
 That is why it is advisable that a teacher provided students with new material in the format of video lectures or other types of digital learning materials which they could study at home, especially considering that most students have their own mobile smart gadgets.
 According to statistics, 92% of students use their own digital devices in educational process (Payne 2019).
 Conducting lessons can be flipped with the help of digital media materials which are placed on a university educational platform.
-Such educational content is provided with the help of an e-learning course in LMS which allows swapping traditional types of students' in-class (giving new materials) and self-study phases happens.
+Such educational content is provided with the help of an e-learning course in LMS which allows swapping traditional types of students' in-class activities with the out-of-class ones, that means transformation of in-class (giving new materials) and self-study phases happens.